ettyfwebit/mimi-context/.github/ISSUE_TEMPLATE/security.md

 ---
 name: Security Vulnerability
 about: Report a security vulnerability (use this template for non-critical security issues only)
-title: '[SECURITY] '
+title: "[SECURITY] "
-labels: ['security', 'high-priority']
+labels: ["security", "high-priority"]
-assignees: ''
+assignees: ""
 ---

 ⚠️ **IMPORTANT**: For critical security vulnerabilities, please do NOT use this public issue template.
 Instead, please report privately via:

 - Email: security@your-domain.com
 - GitHub Security Advisories (preferred)
 - Direct contact with maintainers